mitchelldmiller/quick-mail-wp-plugin/README.md

 * Option to add paragraphs and line breaks to HTML messages with [wpauto](https:/codex.wordpress.org/Function_Reference/wpautop).

 * Select recipient from users or commenters.

+* Banned domains: administrators can prevent users from sending mail to arbitrary domains.

 ### Installation ###